Do you want to start thrift store business?

 A thrift store resembles opening a second hand store, in which you can keep used clothes, books, furniture, crockery or whatever you want, and sell them in relatively low prices.
 The thrift store owners gather the items by the rich community, which are in a position to be used again, and keep them in their stores.

-Just like every other business, the first thing before starting a consignment shop is to make a business plan, adding all the details and decisions about how will you manage to collect the items, how many persons will be required, which will be the most suitable location etc. As you might be starting this business without experience, you will be in need of a help regarding writing an effective business plan.
+Just like every other business, the first thing before starting a consignment shop is to make a business plan, adding all the details and decisions about how will you manage to collect the items, how many persons will be required, which will be the most suitable location etc. As you might be starting this business without experience, you will be in need of a help regarding writing an professional business planning.
 You can take help from this sample business plan free of cost written for a thrift store startup named, ‘City Thrift Store’.

 2.1 The Business